Physical Address

 Dorchester Center, MA 02124

 Malware infections can happen to anyone.
 Even careful users may eventually encounter malicious software through downloads, emails, or compromised websites.
-Knowing how to remove malware is essential for minimizing damage and restoring your device to a secure state.
+Knowing how to remove malware from your device safely is essential for minimizing damage and restoring your system to a secure state.

-This guide explains how to remove malware, what actions to take immediately, and how to secure your system after cleanup.
+This guide explains how to remove malware step by step, what actions to take immediately, and how to secure your system after cleanup.

 If you suspect malware, your first action should be to isolate the device.